British Library Board (Power to Borrow) Act 2021: Provisions

-Timetable
+Passage

-The Act was introduced in the House of Commons as a private member's bill by Bim Afolami, the Conservative MP for Hitchin and Harpenden, in February 2020.
+The act was introduced in the House of Commons as a private member's bill by Bim Afolami, the Conservative MP for Hitchin and Harpenden, in February 2020.
 It had its second reading in March and was passed to the committee stage by September.
 The bill had its third reading on 12 March 2021, passing to the House of Lords the same day.
 It had its second reading in the Lords on 19 March and its third on 26 April, with the need for committee stage being discharged.
 Its final reading was on 26 April and it gained royal assent on 29 April 2021.